sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 These can all be created from the UI and get resolved through the [GraphQL API](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:graphqlbackend/insights+createLineChartSearchInsight&patternType=lucky).

 #### Unique ID
-An Insight View is defined to have a globally unique referencable ID.
+An Insight View is defined to have a globally unique referenceable ID.
 Each ID is [generated when the view is created](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:%5Eenterprise/internal/insights/resolvers/insight_view_resolvers%5C.go+UniqueID:%5Cs*ksuid.New%28%29.String%28%29%2C&patternType=regexp).

 [Read more about Insight Views](./insight_view.md)